 As with any other educational initiative, a difficult challenge will be the ‘massification’ or national rollout which will require significant and ongoing funding and this like many other worthy projects will need to fight for its share of the cake.

-Congratulations to all as addressing this problem is clearly an important task and making a difference is always hard work!
+Congratulations to all addressing this problem as it is clearly an important task and making a difference is always hard work!